temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals-client/README.md

 This exercise shows how to send a Signal from just the Client and not from another Workflow.

+During this exercise, you will:

+- Define and handle a Signal
+- Retrieve a handle on the Workflow to Signal
+- Send a Signal from the Client

 In this part of the exercise, we have removed the `fulfillOrderWorkflow` Workflow, since this exercise is just for sending a Signal from a Client, and not from another Workflow.

-We will skip the defining and handling of `fulfillOrderSignal` that were handled in `exercises/sending-signals/`.
+We will skip the defining and handling of `fulfillOrderSignal` that were handled in `exercises/sending-signals-external/`.
 This exercise will solely focus on the Client file.

 ## Setup

 You'll need two terminal windows for this exercise.

-1. In all terminals, change to the `exercises/sending-signals/optional/practice` directory.
+1. In all terminals, change to the `exercises/sending-signals-client/practice` directory.
 2. In one terminal, run `npm install` to install dependencies.

 ## Part A: Importing Your Signal